rinigus/osmscout-server/docs/index.md

 don't have to be started by users.

+### Profile

+To simplify configuration, OSM Scout Server uses profiles.
+You are asked to select profile on the first start.
+Later, you can select profile as shown in the [Profile selection tutorial](profiles.html).

 ### Language selection

 The server uses natural language processing (NLP) library that covers